Constraining primordial non-Gaussianity from DESI DR1 quasars and Planck PR4 CMB Lensing: Measuring Angular Power Spectra

 \section{Measuring Angular Power Spectra}

-We measure clustering directly from the un-pixelised DESI quasar catalogue using the \texttt{Na\-Master}\footnote{\url{https://github.com/LSSTDESC/NaMaster}} implementation \citep{alonso2019unified} of the catalog-based \emph{pseudo}–$C_\ell$ estimator \citep{wolz2025catalog, alonso2019unified}, which builds upon the algorithm first described in \citep{lizancos2024harmonic} and relies on the \texttt{DUCC} library\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}}, used, \textit{i.e.}, in \citep{reinecke2023improved}.
+We measure clustering directly from the un-pixelised DESI quasar catalogue using the catalog-based \emph{pseudo}-$C_\ell$ estimator \citep{wolz2025catalog, alonso2019unified}.
+Our analysis utilizes the \texttt{NaMaster} implementation\footnote{\url{https://github.com/LSSTDESC/NaMaster}} \citep{alonso2019unified}, which builds upon the algorithm described in \citep{lizancos2024harmonic} and leverages the \texttt{DUCC} library\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}} for maximal efficiency \citep[e.g.,][]{reinecke2023improved}.
 In the standard pixelized approach, galaxies and randoms are first binned onto a high–resolution \texttt{HEALPix} grid, and the overdensity field is formed as \(1 + \delta_\mathrm{gal}\) by dividing the two maps.
 While conceptually straightforward, this division can lead to numerical instabilities in pixels where the survey completeness is very low.
 In early tests with this pixel-based procedure, we observed a significant excess of power on large scales in the measured angular power spectra, which could not be accounted for by known imaging systematic effects.
 By carefully tracking the origin of this excess, we found it was caused by instabilities in the overdensity maps calculation in low-completeness pixels.
 Switching to the catalog-based \emph{pseudo}–$C_\ell$ estimator completely resolved this issue, yielding robust measurements across all scales.
 We analyze angular scales in the range \(4 \le \ell \le 300\).
 The binning scheme uses \(\Delta\ell = 10\) for \(\ell \le 100\), where most of the signal resides, and \(\Delta\ell = 50\) for \(\ell \ge 100\), yielding $14$ bins in total.
 Finally, we stress that the \texttt{NaMaster} estimator automatically subtracts the Poisson shot noise from the measured auto–power spectra.
 We have verified that the shot–noise levels estimated internally by the code agree with the theoretical expectations obtained from the number density in each redshift bin (Table~\ref{tab:DESI_DR1_data}).

 Furthermore, the pixelized approach is subject to aliasing and pixel–window function effects.
 Mitigating these problems usually requires ultra-fine grids (with an arbitrary choice of \texttt{NSIDE}) and very large random catalogues, driving up both memory and computational costs.